McHale's Navy Joins the Air Force: Production

-Series star Ernest Borgnine was unavailable due to a scheduling conflict while he appeared in the 1965 film The Flight of the Phoenix.
-However, in a Cinema Retro interview, Borgnine said the producer Edward Montagne wanted to make the film cheaply, without him and would not show him the script.
-Carl Ballantine also doesn't appear in the movie and the PT-73 crew is not seen in large portions of the film.
-The movie, which also features Ted Bessell, was directed by series producer Edward Montagne.
-Except for Quinton McHale (Ernest Borgnine) and Lester Gruber (Carl Ballantine), the film features all the main characters from the television series.
+Series star Ernest Borgnine was unavailable due to a scheduling conflict with the 1965 film The Flight of the Phoenix.
+However, in a Cinema Retro interview, Borgnine said producer Edward Montagne wanted to make the film cheaply, without him, and would not show him the script.
+Carl Ballantine also doesn't appear and the PT-73 crew is not seen in large portions.
+The film, which also features Ted Bessell, was directed by Montagne.
+Save for Quinton McHale (Borgnine) and Lester Gruber (Ballantine), the film features all the main characters from the television series.

+Historical Accuracy

-The film is titled "McHale's Navy Joins the Air Force" and similar designations on the television show are U.S.A.F.
-Since the film is situated "Somewhere in the South Pacific, 1943", this would be historically inaccurate.
-Until 1947 the Air Force was part of the United States Army and from 1941 was known as the United States Army Air Forces (U.S.A.A.F).
-However, the opposite could be said about the title, as many servicemen colloquially referred to the U.S.A.A.F. as the "Air Force" for short during the time period in which the movie is set.
+The film is titled McHale's Navy Joins the Air Force—where "Air Force" in an American context usually refers to the United States Air Force (USAF).
+Since the plot is situated "Somewhere in the South Pacific, 1943", this would be historically inaccurate, as until 1947 the Air Force was part of the United States Army and from 1941 was known as the United States Army Air Forces (USAAF).
+However, many servicemen colloquially referred to the USAAF as the "Air Force" during the era in which the movie is set.

 Release

-The film was released in theaters on July 9, 1965 and later to VHS on March 31, 1998.
+The film was released in theaters on July 9, 1965, and later to VHS on March 31, 1998.